conda/conda-pack/docs/source/index.rst

   <https://conda.io/docs/user-guide/tasks/manage-environments.html#sharing-an-environment>`_,
   and recreate the environment when needed.

+- Packaging an environment as a single executable for those users who struggle with installers and just want to double-click somewhere.
+(See our instructions for :doc:`Linux and macOS <unix-binary>` or :doc:`Windows
+  <windows-binary>` for details.)

 - *BETA*: Packaging a conda environment as a standard Cloudera parcel.
 This is a newly added capability.
 It has been tested on a live cluster, but different cluster configurations may produce different results.
 We welcome users to